-The Human Cancer Model Initiative is an international collaboration to develop the next-generation of cancer cell models as a resource for the scientific community.
+The Human Cancer Models Initiative is an international effort to generate, genomically characterise and annotate the next-generation of cancer cell models as a resource for the scientific community.
+The Wellcome Sanger Institute is a founding member of this initiative and is actively contributing towards the cancer cell model collection.

 About the Partnership

-The Human Cancer Model Initiative (HCMI) is an international effort to develop the next-generation of cancer cell models that better represent the hallmarks and diversity of human cancer.
-Our laboratory is taking a leadership role in this initiative in collaboration with the Cancer Research UK, the U.S. National Cancer Institute, and the foundation Hubrecht Organoid Technology.
+The Human Cancer Models Initiative (HCMI) is an international effort to develop the next-generation of cancer cell models that better represent the hallmarks and diversity of human cancer.
+The Sanger Institute is a founding member of this initiative in collaboration with the Cancer Research UK, the U.S. National Cancer Institute, and the foundation Hubrecht Organoid Technology.
 At the Sanger Institute, we will derive and genetically characterise hundreds of new organoid models and make them available to researchers as a transformative resource for the community.

 Approximately 1,000 human cancer cell lines are available to scientists worldwide and these are a useful resource for cancer research and drug development.
-Over the past decade the Sanger Insitute has played a central role in the genetic analysis of a large number of human cancer cell lines through the COSMIC cell line project.
-These cell lines have been used extensively for modelling drug response as part of the Genomics of Drug Sensitivity in Cancer project to identify molecular alterations in cancer which impact on drug sensitivity.
+Over the past decade the Sanger Insitute has played a central role in the genetic analysis of a large number of human cancer cell lines through the Cell Model Passports Database and COSMIC cell line project.
+These cell lines have been used extensively for modelling drug response as part of the Genomics of Drug Sensitivity in Cancer project to identify molecular alterations in cancer which impact on drug sensitivity as well as identifying new drug targets via whole-genome CRISPR knock-out screens https://score.depmap.sanger.ac.uk/.
 This information can be used to understand the variation observed in patient responses to treatment and to help guide the development of new more effective and less toxic cancer therapies for the future.

-The Contribution of WTSI and CRUK to the HCMI
+The Contribution of the Sanger Institute and CRUK to the HCMI

 Organoids are a long-term culture system which allow cells to be grown in specialised 3D culture conditions that maintain the stem cell population as well as much of the cell/tissue architecture found in vivo.
 Cancer organoid models have been shown to recapitulate features of the original tissue/tumour and can model clinically relevant drug responses.
 Through generating large numbers of molecularly characterised organoid models, and performing drug sensitivity screens, we aim to identify new cancer treatments.

-As part of the HCMI, the Sanger Institute has joined forces with Cancer Research UK (CRUK) to derive approximately 250 organoid cell models from colon, oesophageal and pancreatic cancers.
-These models are being generated from patient samples taken at the time of surgical resection and will include a subset of patient-matched normal organoid models.
-CRUK have provided access to their unique clinical network allowing access to clinical samples as well as the collection of clinical data.
+As part of the HCMI, the Sanger Institute has joined forces with Cancer Research UK (CRUK) to derive hundreds of organoid cell models from colon, oesophageal, pancreatic, lung, breast and ovarian cancers.
+These models are being generated from patient samples taken at the time of biopsy or surgical resection and are being mae availabel through the third-party repository ATCC https://www.lgcstandards-atcc.org/hcmi?geo_country=gb.

-These models will be derived at the Sanger Institute and will be highly annotated including a complete sample history and key pieces of patient clinical information.
+The models derived at the Sanger Institute will be highly annotated, including a complete sample history and key pieces of patient clinical information.
 The original tumour as well as the matched organoid culture will also be genomically characterised and drug screens performed.
 These new cell models and associated datasets be shared with the research community to further research in cancer and other diseases.
+Genomic datasets as well as model and sample information can be found through the following resources Cell Model Passports Database, https://hcmi-searchable-catalog.nci.nih.gov/ and https://portal.gdc.cancer.gov/

-As part of a pilot phase, over the next two years the Sanger Institute and CRUK will critically evaluate the utility of organoids as cancer models by addressing the following questions:
+The Sanger Institute will critically evaluate the utility of organoids as cancer models by addressing the following questions:

 How does organoid derivation compare with other cell derivation methods?